telehash/telehash.github.io/v3/channels/peer.md

 A peer open request contains a `"peer":"fvif...irkq"` where the value is a the hashname the sender is trying to reach.
 In some cases the hashname may not be known yet and the peer request was the result of a router-generated [URI](../uri.md), included as the `"uri":"..."` value.

-The `BODY` of the open request must contain an attached packet with information for the specified peer to qualify the original sender.
-The `BODY` will be relayed by the routing endpoint.
+The `BODY` of the open request must contain an attached packet with information for the specified peer.
+The `BODY` will be relayed by the routing endpoint to that peer who must validate the attached packet before processing or responding to it.
+The validation requires application trust similarly to processing handshakes.

-The recipient of the peer request is called the [router](../routing.md) and must qualify the specified `peer` value to make sure that it is able to establish a channel with it.
+The recipient of the peer request is called the [router](../routing.md) and must first qualify the specified `peer` value to make sure that it is able to establish a channel with it.
 It must also ensure that either the sender or peer endpoints have an active link and are trusted to provide routing for.

 Once validated, the [router](../routing.md) relay's the original `BODY` in a [connect](connect.md) request to the peer.